MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/information-barriers.md

 Example: Set-SPOSite -Identity https:<i></i>//contoso-my<i></i>.sharepoint<i></i>.com/personal/John_contoso_onmicrosoft_com
 -RemoveInformationSegment 27d20a85-1c1b-4af2-bf45-a41093b5d111

-## Effects of changing information barriers policies or a user's segment
+## Effects of changing information barriers policies and user segments

 If a policy changes after files are shared, the sharing links will work only if the user attempting to access the shared files has a segment applied that matches a segment associated with the OneDrive.